HK-based airline bans Vivo phones post airport fire: Report

-Hong Kong: After cargo pallets containing Vivo Y20 smartphones caught fire at Hong Kong airport this week, a major cargo airline has reportedly announced a ban on Vivo phones.
+Hong Kong, April 13 (IANS) After cargo pallets containing Vivo Y20 smartphones caught fire at Hong Kong airport this week, a major cargo airline has reportedly announced a ban on Vivo phones.

 According to Android Authority, Chinese smartphone maker Vivo has confirmed that it is investigating the cause of the fire.